 When setting the permissions for a node, you have the option to make the node private.
 Enabling this will prevent all access except where explicitly granted.

 This is ideal for creating staff-only forums.
-To do this, you would make the forum private and then set View node to Yes for the administrative and moderating user groups.
+To do this, you would make the forum private and then set View node to Allow for the administrative and moderating user groups.

 Confirming permissions are correct

-To confirm that a user is receiving the permissions you expect, use the Groups & permissions > Analyze permissions system.
+To confirm that a user is receiving the permissions you expect, use the Users > Analyze Permissions system.
 This allows you to see the final yes/no value for each permission, along with all of the permissions that were considered leading up to that decision.

 This analysis can be done for a user's global or node-specific permissions.